airthingy/tensorflow-class-logistic-regression/README.md

 In this repo we solve various classification (logistic regression) problems.
 We use both linear regression and neural network.

+Create a folder called **workshop/logistic-regression**.
+All code will go here.

 # Workshop - Basic Binary Linear Logistic Regression
 In this very simple workshop we will predict if it will rain given the temperature and humidity.
 We purposely keep the problem simple.
 The goal is to focus on how to create a model using Tensorflow for linear logistic regression.
 Specifically, we will pay attention to: